 - Check deserializations to see if the data is correctly handled as user input instead of trusted internal data.

-- Run security scans regularly.
+- Run regular security scans.

 How to avoid insecure deserialization

-- Monitoring the deserialization process.
+- Monitor the deserialization process.

-- Encrypting serialization processes.
+- Encrypt serialization processes.